Codependency: Meaning, Examples & Symptoms

 Symptoms Of Codependency

-• People-pleasing.
+- People-pleasing.
 It’s fine to want to please someone you care about, but codependents usually don’t think they have a choice.
-Saying “No” causes them anxiety.
-Some codependents have a hard time saying “No” to anyone.
-They go out of their way and sacrifice their own needs to accommodate other people.
+Saying “no” causes them anxiety.
+Some codependents have a hard time saying “no” to anyone.
+They go out of their way and sacrifice their needs to accommodate other people.

-• Poor boundaries.
-Boundaries are sort of an imaginary line between you and others.
+- Poor boundaries.
+Boundaries are an imaginary line between you and others.
 It divides up what’s yours and somebody else’s, and that applies not only to your body, money, and belongings but also to your feelings, thoughts, and needs.
 That’s especially where codependents get into trouble.
 They have blurry or weak boundaries.
 They feel responsible for other people’s feelings and problems or blame their own on someone else.
 Some codependents have rigid boundaries.
-They are closed off and withdrawn, making it hard for other people to get close to them.
+Others find it challenging to connect with them due to their closed-off and withdrawn nature.
 Sometimes, people flip back and forth between having weak boundaries and having rigid ones.

-• Reactivity.
+- Reactivity.
 A consequence of poor boundaries is that you react to everyone’s thoughts and feelings.
 If someone says something you disagree with, you either believe it or become defensive.
 You absorb their words because there’s no boundary.
-With a boundary, you’d realize it was just their opinion and not a reflection of you and not feel threatened by disagreements.
+If you had a boundary, you would understand that it is merely their opinion and not a reflection of yourself, which would help you avoid feeling threatened by disagreements.

-• Caretaking.
-Another effect of poor boundaries is that if someone else has a problem, you want to help them to the point that you give up yourself.
+- Caretaking.
+Another effect of poor boundaries is that when someone else has a problem, you may feel compelled to help them to the extent that you sacrifice your own well-being.
 It’s natural to feel empathy and sympathy for someone, but codependents start putting other people ahead of themselves.
-In fact, they need to help and might feel rejected if another person doesn’t want help.
+In fact, they need help and might feel rejected if another person doesn’t want it.
 Moreover, they keep trying to help and fix the other person, even when that person clearly isn’t taking their advice.

-• Control.
+- Control.
 Control helps codependents feel safe and secure.
 Everyone needs some control over events in their life.
 You wouldn’t want to live in constant uncertainty and chaos, but for codependents, control limits their ability to take risks and share their feelings.
-Sometimes they have an addiction that either helps them loosen up, like alcoholism, or helps them hold their feelings down, like workaholism so that they don’t feel out of control.
-Codependents also need to control those close to them, because they need other people to behave in a certain way to feel okay.
-In fact, people-pleasing and caretaking can be used to control and manipulate people.
-Alternatively, codependents are bossy and tell you what you should or shouldn’t do.
-This is a violation of someone else’s boundary.
+Occasionally they have an addiction that either helps them loosen up, like alcoholism, or helps them hold their feelings down, like workaholism, so that they don’t feel out of control.
+Codependents also need to control those close to them because they need other people to behave in a certain way to feel okay.
+In fact, codependents can use people-pleasing and caretaking to control and manipulate others.
+In fact, codependents can use people-pleasing and caretaking to control and manipulate others.his is a violation of someone else’s boundary.

-• Dysfunctional communication.
+- Dysfunctional communication.
 Codependents have trouble when it comes to communicating their thoughts, feelings, and needs.
-Of course, if you don’t know what you think, feel or need, this becomes a problem.
-Other times, you know, but you won’t own up to your truth.
-You’re afraid to be truthful because you don’t want to upset someone else.
-Instead of saying, “I don’t like that,” you might pretend that it’s okay or tell someone what to do.
+Of course, if you don’t know what you think, feel, or need, this becomes a problem.
+At other times, you are aware of your feelings or needs, but you hesitate to acknowledge them.
+At other times, you are aware of your feelings or needs, but you hesitate to acknowledge them.et someone else.
+Instead of saying, “I don’t like thatyou would rather not upsetat it’s okay or tell someone what to do.
 Communication becomes dishonest and confusing when you try to manipulate the other person out of fear.

-• Denial.
+- Denial.
 One of the problems people face in getting help for codependency is that they’re in denial about it, meaning that they don’t face their problem.
 Usually, they think the problem is someone else or the situation.
-They either keep complaining or trying to fix the other person, or go from one relationship or job to another and never own up to the fact that they have a problem.
+They either keep complaining, try to fix the other person, or move from one relationship or job to another without acknowledging that they have a problem.
 Codependents also deny their feelings and needs.
 Often, they don’t know what they’re feeling and are instead focused on what others are feeling.
 The same thing goes for their needs.
 They pay attention to other people’s needs and not their own.
 They might be in denial of their need for space and autonomy.
 Although some codependents seem needy, others act like they’re self-sufficient when it comes to needing help.
 They won’t reach out and have trouble receiving.
 They are in denial of their vulnerability and need for love and intimacy.

-• Problems with intimacy.
+- Intimacy issues are prevalent.
 By this, I’m not referring to sex, although sexual dysfunction often is a reflection of an intimacy problem.
 I’m talking about being open and close with someone in an intimate relationship.
-Because of the shame and weak boundaries, you might fear that you’ll be judged, rejected, or left.
-On the other hand, you may fear being smothered in a relationship and losing your autonomy.
-You might deny your need for closeness and feel that your partner wants too much of your time; your partner complains that you’re unavailable, but he or she is denying his or her need for separateness.
+You might fear judgment, rejection, or leaving due to shame and weak boundaries.
+Conversely, you might worry about a relationship suffocating you and taking away your independence.
+Conversely, you might worry about a relationship suffocating you and taking away your independence.me; your partner complains that you’re unavailable, but he or she is denying his or her need for separateness.

 How to Know You’re in a Codependent Relationship?